 This course explores the dynamic relations between Muslims and Christians in Indonesia, a country with the world’s largest Muslim population.
 As a society with considerable diversity, Muslim-Christian encounters in Indonesia are not defined by solely religious factors.
-Instead, social, political, cultural, and even economic factors are intertwined in it.
-The course will investigate how those factors are shaping Christian-Muslim relations in contemporary Indonesia through a combination of lectures, readings, documentaries/movies, and discussions.
+Instead, social, political, cultural, and even economic factors are intertwined.
+The course will investigate how those factors shape Christian-Muslim relations in contemporary Indonesia through a combination of lectures, readings, documentaries/movies, and discussions.
 In the end, the goal is not only to gain knowledge but also to draw insights to manage interreligious relations, especially Muslim-Christian relations, in general, and to build peace and harmony.

 If you are not enrolled in a degree program but wish to register for this course, use the Online Registration for Special Students and Auditors.